 The FY 22-23 Phase 2 Budget requires additional sources of funds to complete the work planned for the fiscal year, including expected reimbursement from proceeds from a Transit Center District CFD bond sale.
 Staff are working with San Francisco's Office of Public Finance to prepare for the next bond sale.
-Federal, State, regional grants from sources such as RM-3, FRA CRISI, and/or TIRCP are included as potential sources for the unfunded portion of the FY 22-23 Phase 2 Budget.
+Federal, State, regional grants from sources such as RM-3, MEGA, TIRCP and/or payments from the Parcel F Vent Relocation Agreement are included as potential sources for the unfunded portion of the FY 22-23 Phase 2 Budget.

-Proposed FY 22-23 Capital Expenses for Phase 2
+FY 22-23 Capital Expenses for Phase 2